Working with variables in Engee

 and c

 respectively.
-After the code execution, the a
+After the code is executed, the a

 variable will contain the value 1